arjunaware/HospitalManagementSystem/README.md

 ---

 ## 📌 Note
-This is a backend-only project and can be integrated with any frontend application.
+This is a backend-only project and can be integrated with any frontend application .